NativeMoment/BackendInterview/README.md

     DELETE — D(elete)
     ```

-5. Enable able serch and filter function.
+5. Abel search and filter function. using name of content or name parent or child of relation.

 6. Genarate Test Scipt for testing API.